Content

 What You Can Learn

-• Use founders as vessels for insight: Their voice humanizes what could otherwise be a dry cost-cutting article.
+• Draw from your personal experience: The author’s voice humanizes what could otherwise be a dry cost-cutting blog post.

-• Honest and transparent tone: The founder doesn’t shy away from the difficulties the company faced, creating a sense of honesty and transparency that resonates with readers, particularly those in the startup world.
+• Honest and transparent tone: The author doesn’t shy away from the difficulties the company faced, creating a sense of honesty and transparency that resonates with readers, particularly those in the startup world.

 Example 3.
 Guide Post: Procrastination: A Scientific Guide on How to Stop Procrastinating (James Clear)